 Chia Seed Hype: Fact or Fiction?

 Chia seeds have been used for centuries as a staple in Aztec and Mayan diets and are native to South America.
 More recently, they have started gaining popularity around the rest of the world due to their potent health benefits.
-These small seeds come from the desert plant Salvia hispanica (a member of the mint family) and pack a real health punch when used raw, or in cooked foods.
-In this post, our social media manager/pescetarian L.J. (with an education in holistic nutrition) and our eCommerce Director/Paleo Diet proponent Mike (with a background in biology) have a discussion about this small seed, causing a big controversy.
+These small seeds come from the desert plant Salvia Hispanic (a member of the mint family) and pack a real health punch when used raw, or in cooked foods.
+In this post, our social media manager/pescetarian L.J. (with education in holistic nutrition) and our eCommerce Director/Paleo Diet proponent Mike (with a background in biology) discuss this small seed, causing a big controversy.

 Blood Sugar Regulator

 L.J: Chia is purported to be ideal for diabetics as well as for preventing disease since it plays an integral role in regulating insulin levels.
 Chia can reduce insulin resistance and decrease abnormally high levels of insulin.

 A study conducted on 67 (human) participants with Metabolic Syndrome was recently published in The Journal of Nutrition examined the results of a specific dietary pattern in which participants were given a mixture twice a day that included chia seeds to consume.
 Chia seeds were included because they promote a reduction in inflammatory response due to the presence of fatty acids and antioxidants.

 “This study concluded that a dietary pattern of nopal, chia seed, soy protein, and oat showed a reduction in serum triglyceride levels, serum CRP (C-Reactive Protein test, indicates acute inflammation or infection), and insulin AUC.”